 But the apostles refused to keep silent (20).
 In fact, when Peter and John returned to the church, they called for a special "prayer service".
-In their prayer they cited an Old Testament passage.
-Guess which one it was?
-Psalm 2!
-In fact, I encourage you to read their prayer in Acts 4:24-30.
+In their prayer they cited an Old will reign on David's throne and over his kingdom, establishing and upholding it with justice and righteousness from that time on forever."